awong50/Lorem-Ipsum__aidanw26_alexanderg311_chloew41_princedenh2/README.md

 ## Best Way

-1. Visit (insert droplet here) on any modern browser
+1. Visit https://prototype.awong50.tech/ on any modern browser
 2. Enjoy!

 ## The DEVO Way